silaspe/maths/docs/rand.md

 Genesis 1:1

-First, God created the heavens (which are like the sky, but really just the above) and the earth.
+First, God created the heavens (up to interpretation) and the earth.

 Genesis 1:2